MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 ## Filtering parts
 [filtering parts]: #filtering-parts

-Thanks to our part statistics, we know the range of possible values any particular column may have.
+Thanks to our part statistics, we might know the range of possible values any particular column may have.
 To decide whether we can filter a part or not, though, we need to know the range of possible values of _the output of the MFP's filter:_ if we can prove that the filter will never return `true` or an error value, it's safe to skip the entire part.

 Using the range of possible input values to compute the range of possible output values is a well-known static analysis problem, and it's commonly solved via [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).
 In practice, this involves: